ms/buildtogether.tech/src/research.md

     several projects and found that many mis-report themselves in ways that will inevitably skew the results of simplistic analysis.

-Historically, juries in Scotland were allowed to return one of <span g="scottish_verdict" i="Scottish verdict">three verdicts</span>: innocent, guilty, or not proven.
+Historically, juries in Scotland were allowed to return one of [% i "Scottish verdict" %][% g scottish_verdict %]three verdicts[% /g %][% /i %]: innocent, guilty, or not proven.
 The world would be a better place if we were all more comfortable saying, "I don't know," and with changing our minds as new evidence comes in.